-• We do not know how many staff are available to work as some staff are waiting for confirmation of arrangements at their own child's school or nursery before they can commit to their working schedule.
+We do not know how many staff are available to work as some staff are waiting for confirmation of what is happening at their own child's school or nursery before they can commit to their working schedule.
 Some staff may be shielding due to their own medical needs or to protect vulnerable family members.